Experts eye tax changes ahead of Trump-era cuts’ sunset

 When pressed on data that shows funding the Internal Revenue Service increases revenue, Moore said that President Joe Biden’s increase in funding for the agency is “diabolical.”

-The post Experts eye tax changes ahead of Trump-era cuts’ sunset appeared first on Kentucky Lantern.
+The post Experts eye tax changes ahead of Trump-era cuts’ sunset appeared first on Ohio Capital Journal.